berenger-eu/tbfmm/README.md

 ```

 - an index value par particle, which cannot be controlled by the users, but is passed to the kernel.
+  It corresponds to the indexes of the particles when they are inserted in the tree.
+  So inside the kernels, it is possible to know the original index of each particle.

 ## Tree (TbfTree)